Man found dead inside downtown Indy apartment; homicide investigation underway

 INDIANAPOLIS (WISH) — Homicide detectives are looking for answers — and suspects — after a man was found dead inside a downtown Indianapolis apartment.

 Just after 2 p.m.
-Wednesday, Indianapolis Metropolitan Police Department officers responded to an apartment building in the 500 block of Massachusetts Avenue for a welfare check.
+Wednesday, Indianapolis Metropolitan Police Department officers were sent to the 14th floor of Barton Tower in the 500 block of Massachusetts Avenue for a welfare check.

-Officers entered an apartment and found a man “who sustained injuries consistent consistent with trauma” inside an apartment.
+Officers entered an apartment and found a man, identified as 65-year-old Forest Hill Jr., “who sustained injuries consistent consistent with trauma” inside an apartment.
 He was pronounced dead at the scene.

-The Marion County Coroner’s Office identified the man as 65-year-old Forest Hill Jr. His death has been ruled a homicide.
+His family tells News 8 he was found on his bed with blood and money surrounding him and beaten.

 Anyone with information was asked to contact Det.
 David Miller at the IMPD Homicide Office at 317-327-3475 or e-mail him at David.Miller2@indy.gov.